linode/apl-docs/docs/apps/vault.md

 ---

 :::note
-Hashicorp Vault is being deprecated in Otomi.
-We are going to replace this app with solution based on SealedSecrets.
+Hashicorp Vault is being deprecated.
+The Otomi Secrets feature is soon going to be based on SealedSecrets.
 :::

 HashiCorp Vault is a shared application for securely storing and managing secrets.
 Read more about Vault [here](https://www.vaultproject.io/docs/what-is-vault).